Like the look but not sure how to apply a furniture transfer? Don’t worry, they are so easy to do and look amazing.

 It was quick to sand as I didn’t need to remove the colour, just give the piece enough texture for the paint to stick well to.

-This bookshelf makeover is an example of when I sanded off all of the varnish, and it was pretty slow and painful!
+This bookshelf makeover is an example of when I sanded off all of the varnish, and it was slow and painful!

 This is the dust that was left after sanding.
 So I needed to clean again with White Lightning for the paint to stick to the actual wood rather than the dust.